ArtemShkumat/AiGM/Documentation/Gameplay.md

 *   **Dynamic World:** The world reacts to your actions.
 NPCs remember interactions (to some extent), locations can change, and your choices influence the unfolding story.
     *   **Time:** The game world has its own clock.
 Significant time (minutes, hours, days) can pass based on your actions (resting, traveling, waiting, studying) and will be noted by the DM.
     *   **Random Events:** Be prepared for occasional unexpected events introduced by the DM to add spontaneity to the narrative.
+    *   **Persistent Events:** The world continues to evolve even when you're not present.
+Events you trigger may have delayed consequences, and NPCs might set plans in motion that unfold over time.
+For example:
+        * An NPC you helped might complete a journey and arrive at a new location days later.
+        * A message you send might receive a response after some time has passed.
+        * Special events might occur the first time you enter certain locations.
+        * Your actions in one place might cause reactions elsewhere that you'll discover upon your return.

 ## Key Gameplay Mechanics